 Waterproofing your chimney with a professional sealant gives the vulnerable surface layers of your chimney protection against water.
 It can stop leaks from developing, and water seals can last for years between professional touch-ups and reapplications.

 Have a professional reapply the sealant at least once every five years.
 You can also have the sealing coat inspected for wear or damage during its inspection.
 The National Fire Protection Association (NFPA) recommends checking your fireplace and chimney once each year.
+CONTACT

 You Have a Chimney Cap – Is Chimney Waterproofing Necessary?

 While a chimney cap can help block some water damage, the idea that a chimney cap is all you need is just a myth.
 Chimney caps are designed to stop rain from getting inside your chimney and flue, but they serve a wide range of purposes, such as blocking drafts, preventing sparks from catching on your roof, and keeping animals out.
 But chimney caps don’t protect the exterior of your chimney.
 Water can collect along one side of where your chimney and roof meet, and rain can start to penetrate uncoated brick and mortar.

 A DIY sealant is no guarantee against water damage.
 Masonry saturation decay causes accelerated damage to chimneys, and even small gaps in the protective coating can be enough to let moisture break through the surface.
 Chimney maintenance professionals can select the suitable coating material based on your chimney’s materials and conditions, ensure the entire surface is coated correctly, and provide a warranty covering potential water damage after application.